-Significant non-routine beta doses, such as might occur from skin contamination events, may be addressed in specific incidence reports.
-In such cases, assessments based on investigations conducted at the time of the incident should be considered as the best resource for dose reconstruction.
+Significant nonroutine beta doses, such as could occur from skin contamination events, could be addressed in specific incidence reports.
+In such cases, assessments based on investigations conducted at the time of the incident should be considered the best resource for dose reconstruction.

 Potential doses from 99Tc skin contamination have been evaluated by using the VARSKIN computer code.
-The calculated shallow dose rate from uniform 99Tc skin contamination is 0.0016 mrem/hr per dpm/cm2 (Swinth 2004).
+The calculated shallow dose rate from uniform Tc skin contamination is 0.0016 mrem/hr per dpm/cm (Swinth 2004).
 Technetium-99 has proven to be difficult to remove from skin.
-Therefore, the integrated shallow dose resulting from 99Tc skin contamination might be relatively large.
-For example, with a residence half-time of 1.5 days, the dose is 0.081 mrem per dpm/cm2 of initial contamination.
+Therefore, the integrated shallow dose resulting from 99Tc skin contamination could be relatively large.
+For example, with a residence half-time of 1.5 days, the dose is 0.081 mrem per dpm/cm of initial contamination.